-On International Day of La Francophonie, we join Francophones and Francophiles across Canada and around the world in celebrating the French language, and the many contributions of French-speaking communities here and abroad.
-Show more
+On this International Day of La Francophonie, we join Francophones across Ontario and around the world to celebrate the French language and the contributions of French-speaking communities to our culture and history.
+Across the North, Francophone communities are a vital part of Show more

 French Language Day seeks to celebrate and promote multilingualism and cultural diversity.
 This global event presents an opportunity to appreciate the influence and richness of the French language.
 The agenda of the United Nations encourages the full participation of French-speaking members, thus showing a commitment to contribute to social progress and to uphold the ideals of linguistic equality.